-If you do not fulfil the basic requirements concerning the program code (chapter 2), the output you created at the safe centre will not be checked resp. the program code you sent for remote execution will not be executed.
+If you do not fulfil the basic requirements concerning the program code (chapter 2), the RDC staff will not check the output you created at the safe centre resp. reject the program code you sent for remote execution.
 We then ask you to revise your program code in accordance to the rules.

 If you do not fulfil the list of criteria on the admission of output (chapter 3) there will probably be cases that have to be kept confidential.
-In that case, your supporting RDC can decide if your results will be checked regardless or if the output check is rejected.
+In that case, your supporting RDC can decide if your results will be checked regardless or if the output check is rejected (so called reservation rule).

-If an output is rejected, you have the possibility to modify it so that confidentiality issues cease to exist.
-If that is not possible for content-related reasons, you can (in consultation with your supporting RDC) prioritise your results.
+If an output is rejected you have the chance to modify it to eliminate all confidentiality issues.
+If that is not possible for content-related reasons you can (in consultation with your supporting RDC) prioritise your results.
 If that does not lead to an agreement on the further strategy your output cannot be released.

-By the way: When using remote execution, you can view your results at a safe centre without viewing extra charge.
+By the way: When using remote execution you can view your results at a safe centre without extra charge.
 That way you can find cases with confidentiality issues in advance and modify your program code accordingly or prioritise your output.
 Your program code is then made available at the safe centre.